 Albuquerque might be the largest city in New Mexico, but it’s not the first people think of when it comes to tourism.
 I’m here to tell you that it is absolutely worth a quick weekend getaway.
-As part of Alaska Airlines Weekend Wanderer program, my family stayed in Albuquerque for three nights and found it to be a very relaxing and culturally-rich experience.
+As part of the Alaska Airlines Weekend Wanderer program, my family stayed in Albuquerque for three nights and found it to be a very relaxing and culturally-rich experience.

 I’m sharing our itinerary for how to spend a long weekend in Albuquerque so that you can get an idea of what’s possible.
 Note that we typically tour at a leisurely pace so more active visitors could probably pack in even more fun things to do.